 Everybody knows you don't leave the table when you're on a heater.

-We've known it all year that this is David Ortiz final season.
-But should it be?
-A few teams have given him his shitty going away gift, and I've bought the final season shirt, bumper sticker AND bottle opener but I'm totally fine with him playing in 2017.
+We've known all year that will be David Ortiz' final season.
+The question is, should it be?
+A few teams have given him his shitty going away gift.
+I've bought the final season shirt, bumper sticker AND bottle opener but I'm totally fine with him playing in 2017.
 Honestly, I don't wanna get heavy on Big Papi, but it's kinda irresponsible of him to just give up now.
 The Red Sox are FINALLY good again for the first time since 2013, and if they wanna stay good for more than just one season, unlike how they followed up 2013, then they could definitely use his bat hitting 4th again next season.

 In a little over half the season (87 games) Big Papi has 24 homers, 34 doubles (which is crazy to me given his lack of speed and foot issues) but the dude is still mashing at 40 years old.
 Add in a .330 batting average, 79 RBIs, on base % of .423, throw in 2 for 2 on stolen bases and oh by the way he's leading all of MLB in slugging and OPS which sabermetrics guys will tell you is pretty, pretty, pretty good.